Ylläs

 Other fells near Ylläs are Kukastunturi, Lainiotunturi, Kuertunturi, Kesänki, Pyhätunturi and Aakenustunturi.

-The nearest railway station is at Kolari and the nearest airport is Kittilä Airport.
+The nearest railway station is at Kolari (37 km/23 mi distance with direct trains to Helsinki) and the nearest airport is Kittilä Airport (39 km/24 mi distance).

 Ylläs was the host of the thirteenth 1995 Winter Deaflympics.

-Ylläs is also a popular tourist destination during the summer months with activities such as hiking, biking, fishing and canoeing all available for visitors to enjoy.
-The gondola is open during the summer season making it easy to reach the top of the fell and enjoy the panoramic views.
+Ylläs is also a popular tourist destination during the summer months with activities such as hiking, biking, fishing and canoeing.
+The gondola is open during the summer season.

 On the summit of Ylläs, there is a 126.2 metres tall guyed mast used for FM- and TV-broadcasting.